19 Partial Dependence Plot (PDP)

 The computation of partial dependence plots is intuitive: The partial dependence function at a particular feature value represents the average prediction if we force all data points to assume that feature value.
 In my experience, lay people usually understand the idea of PDPs quickly.

 If the feature for which you computed the PDP is not correlated with the other features, then the PDPs perfectly represent how the feature influences the prediction on average.
 In the uncorrelated case, the interpretation is clear: The partial dependence plot shows how the average prediction in your dataset changes when the j-th feature is changed.
-It is more complicated when features are correlated, see also disadvantages.
+It’s more complicated when features are correlated; see also disadvantages.

 Partial dependence plots are easy to implement.

 The calculation for the partial dependence plots has a causal interpretation.
 We intervene on a feature and measure the changes in the predictions.
-In doing so, we analyze the causal relationship between the feature and the prediction.32 The relationship is causal for the model – because we explicitly model the outcome as a function of the features – but not necessarily for the real world!
+In doing so, we analyze the causal relationship between the feature and the prediction (Zhao and Hastie 2019).
+The relationship is causal for the model – because we explicitly model the outcome as a function of the features – but not necessarily for the real world!

-The realistic maximum number of features in a partial dependence function is two.
+The realistic maximum number of features in a partial dependence function that can be meaningfully visualized is two.
 This is not the fault of PDPs, but of the 2-dimensional representation (paper or screen) and also of our inability to imagine more than 3 dimensions.
+However, it’s still possible to compute higher-order PDPs.

 Heterogeneous effects might be hidden because PD plots only show the average marginal effects.
-Suppose that for a feature half your data points have a positive association with the prediction – the larger the feature value the larger the prediction – and the other half has a negative association – the smaller the feature value the larger the prediction.
-The PD curve could be a horizontal line, since the effects of both halves of the dataset could cancel each other out.
+Suppose that for a feature half your data points have a positive association with the prediction – the larger the feature value, the larger the prediction – and the other half have a negative association – the smaller the feature value, the larger the prediction.
+The PD curve could be a horizontal line since the effects of both halves of the dataset could cancel each other out.
 You then conclude that the feature has no effect on the prediction.
 By plotting the individual conditional expectation curves instead of the aggregated line, we can uncover heterogeneous effects.

 There are a number of R packages that implement PDPs.
-I used the iml package for the examples, but there is also pdp or DALEX.
-In Python, partial dependence plots are built into scikit-learn and you can use PDPBox.
+I used the iml package for the examples, but there is also pdp and DALEX.
+In Python, partial dependence plots are built into scikit-learn, and you can use PDPBox.
+Or you can use the Python Interpretable Machine Learning (PiML) library.

 Alternatives to PDPs presented in this book are ALE plots and ICE curves.